-We prepare licence agreements that allow a party to use the plant and equipment and the intellectual property of another party for a fee without obtaining ownership of that intellectual property.
+We prepare licence agreements that allow a party to use the plant and equipment and the intellectual property of another party for a fee without obtaining ownership of that property.

 Licence agreements can be used within a group of companies.
 For example, a holding company in the group could be the owner of the intellectual property with subsidiary or related companies entering into licence agreements for the use of that intellectual property for a fee.
 These agreements protect the valuable intellectual property of the group from third party claims in the event of insolvency of a subsidiary and have taxation benefits by allowing the subsidiaries to claim the costs of the licence agreement as a cost of business.